violetSaathoff/Hashiwokakero/README.md

 Although this isn't actually necessary for Turing Competeness, the next circuit element I want to explain is the FAKE XOR.
 The Fake XOR is works by having a vertex that has 2 inputs (A, B) and 1 output (C).
 If the value on the vertex is V, then we can compute C using the equation: C = V - A - B. Notably, this equation preserves parity (which is why this gate is most akin to an xor gate).
 Unfortunately, for the resulting data to be a valid logic level we need there to be only 2 possible values of C. This means that at best there are 3 possible input combinations which satisfy the gate (this is why it's a FAKE XOR and not a real XOR).
 For example, if V = 5, then A and B can't simultaneously be 1 since then C would have to be 3, but that's illegal (other options work: 5 - 2 - 2 = 1, 5 - 2 - 1 = 2, 5 - 1 - 2 = 2).
 Alternatively, if V = 4, then A and B can't simultaneously be 2 since then C would have to be 0, which isn't a valid logic level in my 1/2 encoding scheme (other options work: 4 - 1 - 1 = 2, 4 - 1 - 2 = 1, 4 - 2 - 1 = 1).

-Here is a FAKE XOR which uses a 4 (each panel is for a different input combination, and is fully solved when possible - note that because NOT gates are cheap I don't really care that this is actually a FAKE XNOR instead of a FAKE XOR):
+Here is a FAKE XNOR which uses a 4 (each panel is for a different input combination, and is fully solved when possible - note that because NOT gates are cheap I don't really care that this is actually a FAKE XNOR instead of a FAKE XOR):

     F           ||       F           ||       T           ||       T
     |           ||       |           ||       ‖           ||       ‖